IkeoluwaAshade/Frontend-Mentor-Challenges/3 Column Preview Card Component/my-app/README.md

 Your users should be able to:

-- See hover states for interactive elements
+- See hover states for interactive elements.
 - View the optimal layout for the component depending on their device's screen size